Three Benefits of COIN-margined Perpetual Futures That You Need To Know

-COIN-margined perpetual contracts on Binance offer the following characteristics:
+COIN-margined perpetual contracts on Binance Futures offer the following characteristics:

 COIN-margined perpetual futures offers three major benefits:

-1. Shared Margin: Users enjoy synergies between the COIN-margined products (perpetual & quarterlies).
+1. Shared Margin - Users enjoy synergies between the COIN-margined perpetual and quarterly products.
 Any profits made can be used for margin on either the quarterly or perpetual futures contract; this is particularly useful for those hedging between the two markets.